Tournament begins in

 - All fish must be caught by hook and line, by an individual possessing a valid Salmon-A-Rama ticket for the Division to be entered, at the time that the fish is caught.
 All fish must be caught between 12:01 AM on July 13, 2013 and 11:00 AM on July 21, 2013.
 No fishing is allowed by any participant 3 hours prior to the official start of the contest.

-- All Salmon-A-Rama tickets purchased after 12:00 AM on Saturday, July 13 must be purchased on the Salmon-A-Rama grounds only.
+- All Salmon-A-Rama tickets purchased after 12:00 AM on Saturday, July 13 must be purchased on the Salmon-A-Rama grounds, An Official Remote weigh-in station, or Online through the Salmon-A-Rama website.
 Tickets sold after 12:00 AM on Saturday, July 13, 2013 shall include a $5.00 late registration fee for all Divisions.
 In addition, such tickets will be stamped with the time and date of purchase.
 NO FISH will be eligible for registration on the ticket within 24 hours of the time indicated on the ticket.

 - Salmon-A-Rama contestants must comply with State, Federal and Local, and other pertinent fishing and boating laws and regulations.